FrancesSan/Assignment/README.md

 The columns on the left and right are the same throughout the website.

 # features
-The home page had a Youtube clip embedded.
+The home page has a Youtube clip embedded.
 The about page has an example of a button with the ::hover css.
 The contact page has a Javascript form.